Trading Bots

 6. Repay Aave flashloan with premium

-7. Retain profit from redemption value exceeding purchase cost
+7. Retain profit from the redemption value exceeding the purchase cost

-Use Case: When market is selling risk tokens above 1:1 underlying value
+**Use Case**: When the market is selling risk tokens above 1:1 underlying value

 **Protocol Integrations**: